Kayxue/FolderPermissionChecker/README.md

 A simple package for checking whether a folder is readonly or writable

 > [!WARNING]
-> This file is not finished
+> This package hasn't been tested on other OS except MacOS, if you facing any problems, please open an issue.

 ## Prerequisite